Help for Immigrants at Risk of Deportation

 When you are an immigrant, you live with the knowledge that you may be sent home to your native country for making a mistake.
 Deportation, now called removal, allows an immigration judge to revoke an immigrant’s visa or green card and forces that immigrant to leave the States.

-Facing removal can be frightening and confusing; attorney Patrick Slaughter can help set your mind at ease.
+Facing removal can be frightening and confusing; our Knoxville immigration attorneys can help set your mind at ease.
 You have rights in this country, and when you’re facing deportation, our team can help uphold those rights in front of an immigration judge or the Board of Immigration Appeals.
 A large part of what we do is to help undocumented immigrants stay here in America.
 If you believe that yourself or your loved one may be deported, come see us in our Knoxville office; we want to help.

 Reasons you may face deportation